igornog/igorbitent-red/README.md

 # Technologies used:

-The website is built with HTML, Wordpres/PHP, CSS(and SASS) and Javascript(JQuery).
+The website is built with HTML, Wordpres/PHP, CSS(SASS) and Javascript(JQuery).

 # Knowledge adquired during the project: